Setting up calculations

 Note

-To function with the library, the external programs need to be already installed and available to the system from command line!
+To function with the library, the external programs need to be already installed and available to the system from command line.
+Please read the section about third party software compatibility to have more info.

 from spycci.engines.xtb import XtbInput